SanjanaJairam/Panel-Detection-Double-Feature-Comics/README.md

 ### Output

-Accuracy Metric: The script calculates the accuracy of the panel detection model by comparing the detected panel counts with the actual panel counts provided in data.csv.
+1. Accuracy Metric: The script calculates the accuracy of the panel detection model by comparing the detected panel counts with the actual panel counts provided in actual_panels.csv.
-Detailed Results: A dictionary mapping filenames to detected panel counts, along with logs summarizing accuracy and performance.
+2. Detailed Results: A dictionary mapping filenames to detected panel counts, along with logs summarizing accuracy and performance.

 ## Contributing